Blooym/nael/README.md

 Usage: nael <COMMAND>

 Commands:
-  install  Install a Dalamud release from the specified branch update   Update a local branch to the latest version remove   Remove a branch from this system list     List all installed branches use      Switch the currently active branch active   Get information about the active branch info     Show information about the specified branch help     Print this message or the help of the given subcommand(s)
+  install       Install a Dalamud release from the specified branch update        Update a local branch to the latest version remove        Remove a branch from this system list          List all installed branches use           Switch the currently active branch active        Get information about the active branch symlink-path  Get the path to the symlink that always points to the active branch info          Show information about the specified branch help          Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help